-These changes don't just happen, they require attentiveness, conscious thought, and definite choices.
+These changes don't just "happen", ...they require attentiveness, conscious thought, and definite choices.
 The first converts at Pentecost "devoted themselves to the apostles' teaching, fellowship, the breaking of bread, and to the prayers" (Acts 2:42).
 The words translated as "devoted to" means "to persevere toward, or to continue unremittingly in".
 There was work involved, a sustained effort toward sorting out truth from error.
-It was not just a process of learning, but also one requiring action and experimentation.
-Disciples are more than just students, they learn by doing, by putting the Word of God into practice (Jn.
-8:31,32), and by responding to the whispers of the Holy Spirit (Gal.
+It was not just a process of intellectual learning, but also one requiring action and experimentation.
+Disciples are more than just students, they learn by doing, ...by putting the Word of God into practice (Jn.
+8:31,32), and by responding to the whispers of the indwelling Holy Spirit (Gal.
 5:16-25).
-As they take risks in obedience, they begin to discern and differentiate what is of God from what is "old programming" or other "voices" that are not consistent with His leading.
-For the disciple, "business as usual" is not going to be acceptable anymore.
-We must choose to make a definite departure from the self-seeking direction of the culture's propaganda machine, and even from familiar patterns of thinking and living that have become second nature to us.
+As they take risks, they begin to discern and differentiate what is of God from what is "old programming" or other "voices" that are not consistent with His leading.
+Being a disciple means that "business as usual" is not going to be acceptable to us any more.
+We are choosing to make a definite departure from the self-seeking direction of the culture's propaganda machine, and even from familiar patterns of thinking and interrelating with life that have become second nature to us.

 The Holy Spirit is our guide and counselor in all of this (Jn.
 14:16,17,26; 16:13).
-He uses many resources, but we don't always catch on right away how He communicates with us.
+He uses many resources, but we don't always catch on right away as to how He is communicating with us.
 One of these resources is other people.
-In Matt.
-28:18-20, Jesus exhorts us to "make disciples".
-This means we are to take responsibility to help one another in this process of following Jesus.
+In Matthew 28:18-20, Jesus exhorts us to "make disciples".
+What this means is that we are to take responsibility to help one another in this process of following Jesus.
 We can share our insights and experiences with each other to encourage one another.
 We can instruct one another from the Scriptures, and we can speak and express the truth to one another in love (Eph.
 4:11-16).
-This will help us detect the false messages we have imbibed, and sort them out from the life-giving truth of God.
+These personal testimonies and practical feedback will help us in the process of detecting the false messages we have imbibed, and sorting them out from what is the life-giving truth of God.

-Too often people are basically alone in their pilgrimage.
-Often, no one has offered to them the simple explanation that I related above concerning both what kind of possibilities there are, or what obstacles they might face.
-Many don't even know that there is anything more to being a Christian than going to church on Sunday morning, or they don't have much of a clue as to what they might do differently, even if they wanted to.
+What we have found is that too often people are basically alone in their pilgrimage.
+Often, no one has offered to them the simple explanation that I related above concerning both (1.) what kind of possibilities there are in Christ, and (2.) what obstacles they might face.
+Many don't even know that there is anything more to being a Christian than going to church on Sunday morning, ...or they don't have much of a clue as to what they might do differently, even if they wanted to.
 People have questions that remain unanswered, and struggles that they bear alone, largely because they are not connected with others who could help.
 What we call "ministry" (the Greek simply means "service") is not some mysterious, complicated thing.
 It is spending time with people with the purpose of helping each other grow.
-One of our goals is to encourage those with whom we fellowship to begin to become actively involved in agitating and encouraging others toward growth in simple, practical ways (Heb.
-10:24,25).
-We try to "de-mystify" discipleship so that people can see that it can be a normal, manageable part of their lives.
-Discipleship is very much a relational, "nudging along" process that is often very different for each individual.
+One of our goals is to encourage those with whom we fellowship to begin to become actively involved in agitating and encouraging others toward growth in simple, practical ways.
+We try to "demystify" discipleship so that people can see that it can be a normal, manageable part of their lives.
+Discipleship is very much a relational, "nudging along" process that is different for each individual.
 It is clear, however, that God has given us the responsibility of looking out for one another, and helping one another grow in Christ.
-As we serve one another out of the graciousness that comes from our walk with God, we are on display before not only the world, but also the angels (Eph.
-3:8-10).
-As we love and walk uprightly, we ourselves become part of the cosmic display that gives testimony for God, His character and His wisdom.
-The lives and futures of many others depend on our growth, faithfulness and obedience to God.